blue-name/slb/intl.en-US/User Guide/Anti-DDoS Basic.md

 The thresholds are calculated based on the following principles:

 -   The thresholds are determined by the bandwidth of the SLB instance, that is, the outbound bandwidth of the SLB instance.
 The thresholds are high when the bandwidth of the instance is high and vise versa.
--   Determine the blackholing threshold based on the security credit score of the user.
+-   The blackholing threshold is determined by the security credit score of the user.

     **Note:** The security credit score only influences the blackholing threshold and does not influence the scrubbing threshold.